aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 |:--------------------:|
 | [@frbrkoala](https://github.com/frbrkoala) |

 Solana nodes on AWS can be deployed in 3 different configurations: Consensus, base RPC and extended RPC with secondary indexes.
 In addition, you can choose to deploy those configurations as a single node or a highly available (HA) nodes setup.
-Learn more about configurations on [Solana on AWS documentation page](https://solana.com/developers/guides/rpc/configure-solana-rpc-on-aws) and below are the details on single node and HA deployment setups.
+See below the details on single node and HA deployment setups.

 ## Overview of Deployment Architectures for Single and HA setups